johnregan3/simple-custom-css/readme.txt

 Install Simple Custom CSS just as you would any other WP Plugin:

-1. Download Simple Custom CSS Plugin from WordPress.org.
+1. Download Simple Custom CSS from WordPress.org.

+2. Unzip the .zip file.

-2. Upload the Plugin folder (simple-custom-css/) to the wp-content/plugins folder.
+3. Upload the Plugin folder (simple-custom-css/) to the wp-content/plugins folder.

-3. Go to [Plugins Admin Panel](http://codex.wordpress.org/Administration_Panels#Plugins "Plugins Admin Panel") and find the newly uploaded Plugin, "Simple Custom CSS" in the list.
+4. Go to [Plugins Admin Panel](http://codex.wordpress.org/Administration_Panels#Plugins "Plugins Admin Panel") and find the newly uploaded Plugin, "Simple Custom CSS" in the list.

-4. Click Activate Plugin to activate it.
+5. Click Activate Plugin to activate it.

 [More help installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "WordPress Codex: Installing Plugins")